mgaffigan/oie/connectservice/Readme.md

 # Connect Service

-Connect Service is a sample implementation of a web service which records usage of Mirth Server, and provides access to a notifications feed.
+Connect Service is a sample implementation of a web service which records usage of Open Integration Engine, and provides access to a notifications feed.
 The service implements the operations called by the client in `ConnectServiceUtil.java`.

 ## Running and testing